JakobBruenker/curses-idris/README.md

 Cursdris
 ========

-A simple Idris binding to the Curses library
+A simple Idris binding to the Curses library, adapted from Nanocurses